Climate and Average Weather Year Round in Richmond Virginia, United States

-In Richmond, the summers are hot and muggy, the winters are very cold, and it is wet and partly cloudy year round.
+In Richmond, the summers are hot, muggy, and wet; the winters are very cold and snowy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 29°F to 89°F and is rarely below 16°F or above 96°F.

 Based on the tourism score, the best times of year to visit Richmond for warm-weather activities are from late May to late June and from mid August to early October.

-The hot season lasts for 3.5 months, from May 29 to September 15, with an average daily high temperature above 80°F. The hottest day of the year is July 21, with an average high of 89°F and low of 70°F.
+The hot season lasts for 3.5 months, from May 29 to September 15, with an average daily high temperature above 80°F. The hottest month of the year in Richmond is July, with an average high of 88°F and low of 69°F.

-The cold season lasts for 3.0 months, from December 1 to March 1, with an average daily high temperature below 55°F. The coldest day of the year is January 29, with an average low of 29°F and high of 47°F.
+The cold season lasts for 3.0 months, from December 1 to March 1, with an average daily high temperature below 55°F. The coldest month of the year in Richmond is January, with an average low of 30°F and high of 47°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.